Illusionism (free will): Critical reception

 Smilansky's thesis is considered a radical one, and other philosophers disagree with it.
-Professor Derk Pereboom of Cornell University, for example, disagrees that hard incompatibilism necessarily does away with self-worth, because to a large extent that sense of self-worth isn't related to will at all, let alone to free will.
+Professor Derk Pereboom of Cornell University, for example, denies that hard incompatibilism necessarily does away with self-worth, because to a large extent that sense of self-worth isn't related to will at all, let alone to free will.
 Aspects of worthiness such as natural beauty, native physical ability, and intelligence are not voluntary.
+However, since Immanuel Kant's Preface to the Metaphysics of Morals that beauty, strength, political power, fame, intelligence, and charisma are the absolute worst characteristics if the individuals who have any or all of them are villains.

+Moreover, it is a basic and common assumption that villains are never worthy of happiness, for instance.
 James Lenman takes a similar line, arguing that Smilansky's expression of the problems is overstated.
 The problems that he presents are less fundamentally metaphysical than simply practical in nature.